Tusia2637/Tusia2637/README.md

 ---

 ### 🚀 Summary
-- **Professional Background:** Over 1 year of commercial experience as a Systems Analyst at **Freeflex**.
+- **Professional Background:** Over 1 year of commercial experience as a Systems Analyst at **Friflex**.
 Deeply understand development pipelines, technical requirements management, and software architecture.
 - **Education & Certifications:**
   - Certified graduate of a rigorous 2-year on-site programming course at **Algoritmika School**.
   - Certified graduate of the specialized **T-Start (T-Bank) Swift Development Program**.